wendell633/Wcrts/content/about.md

 ### **Wendell’s** **Computer** **Repair** **Training** **Services**

 We offer all types of computer solutions both for Apple and Microsoft based operating systems.
 Our services include the following: virus removal, hard drive upgrades, or replacement.
 In addition  computer training, we give one-on one tutoring for those who want to learn.
 Our students range from beginners to middle to advanced users.
-I provide basic web designs of any types of web services such, as basic logo designs and photo editing etc.
+I also provide basic web designs of any types of web services such, as basic logo designs and photo editing etc.